ArtichOwO/ArtichOS/README.md

 # ArtichOS
-ArtichOS is a little 16-bit OS written in C :3
+ArtichOS is a little 16-bit OS written in assembly :3
 You can also follow its development on [ψProd](https://discord.gg/hS4VgSTumn) (it's a french Discord server, but you're welcome to talk in english)

 ### Build